The Boundary value problems for second order elliptic operators satisfying a Carleson condition: The Regularity Problem

-Now turn to the more general case, when $\Omega$ has a Lipschitz boundary with sufficiently small Lipschitz constant $L$.
-This case also includes the $C^1$ boundary as in such case $L$ can be taken arbitrary small.
+Now we turn to the more general case, when $\Omega$ has a Lipschitz boundary with sufficiently small Lipschitz constant $\ell$.
+This case also includes the $C^1$ boundary as in such case $\ell$ can be taken arbitrary small.

 The crucial point is that the proofs of Lemmas~\ref{l1}-\ref{NPlNS} in the smooth case are based on local estimates near boundary $\partial\Omega$.
-This means we can reduce the matter to a situation where we have an open set $U$ in $\R^{n}$ and a Lipschitz function $\phi$ with Lipschitz constant $L$ such that in $U$ the set $\Omega$ looks like $\{(x,t)\in\R^{n}; t>\phi(x)\}$.
+We refer to \cite{BZ}, in particular Theorem 5.1 and Remark 5.3, for the construction of approximations of Lipschitz domains $\Omega$ by smooth domains $\Omega_{\epsilon}$ via bi-Lipschitz homeomorphisms where the Lipschitz constant is independent of $\epsilon$.
+This transforms the original equation on $\Omega$ to a new elliptic equation on $\Omega_{\epsilon}$ with coefficients satisfying a Carleson condition of the same order of magnitude. \end{proof}

-Now the map (\ref{eDKS}) is a bijection between the sets $\R_+^{n}$ and $\{(x,t)\in\R^{n}; t>\phi(x)\}$.
-In fact if $c > \ell$ then the map $\Phi$ is a local bijection,, where $\ell=\|\nabla\phi\|_{BMO}$.
+{\it Remark } We claim that the assumption that the domain has a Lipschitz boundary with small Lipschitz constant can be replaced by the assumption that the boundary is given locally by a function whose gradient has small BMO norm.
+If the boundary locally coincides with $\{(x,t)\in\R^{n}; t>\phi(x)\}$, we use the fact that the map $\Phi$ in (\ref{eDKS}) is a bijection between the sets $\R_+^{n}$ and $\{(x,t)\in\R^{n}; t>\phi(x)\}$ provided that $c$ is chosen to be larger that $ \|\nabla\phi\|_{BMO}$.
 Hence by pulling back everything (metric, coefficients) using $\Phi$ we are left with proving local estimates on a subset of $\R_+^{n}$.
-However, this is exactly what we did above.
-We only have to be careful about how much the Carleson constant of the coefficients changes when we move from the set $\{(x,t)\in\R^{n}; t>\phi(x)\}$ to $\R_+^{n}$.
-A computation gives us that if the original constant was $C$, the new constant on $\R_+^{n}$ will be $C+C(\ell)$ where $C(\ell)$ is an increasing function in $\ell$ such that $\lim_{\ell\to 0+}C(\ell)=0$.
-From this the claim follows, as this implies that $C+C(\ell)$ will be small as long as both $C$ and $\ell$ are small enough.
-So we get solvability on domains with small Lipschitz constant, as well as on domains whose boundaries are given locally by functions with gradient in VMO. \end{proof}
+We now have to estimate how much the Carleson norm of the coefficients changes when we move from the set $\{(x,t)\in\R^{n}; t>\phi(x)\}$ to $\R_+^{n}$.
+A computation gives us that if the original constant was $\|\mu\|_{Carl}$, the new Carleson norm on $\R_+^{n}$ will depend on $\|\nabla\phi\|_{BMO}$ and on $\|\mu\|_{Carl}$.
+From this the claim follows, as the new norm will be small as long as both $\|\mu\|_{Carl}$ and $\|\nabla\phi\|_{BMO}$ are small enough.
+In particular, this applies to domains whose boundaries are given locally by functions with gradient in VMO.

-Finally, we replace the gradient Carleson condition (\ref{carl2}) by a weaker condition for oscillation of the coefficients (\ref{carl3}).
-What this means is that the gradient $\nabla u$ no longer has well-defined pointwise non-tangential maximal function $N$.
-Instead a weaker version $\widetilde{N}$ defined by (\ref{NTMaxVar}) must be used.
+Finally, we replace the gradient Carleson condition (\ref{carl}) by a weaker condition for oscillation of the coefficients (\ref{carlM}).
+This entails that the gradient $\nabla u$ will no longer have a well-defined {\em pointwise} non-tangential maximal function $N$.
+Instead an averaged version $\widetilde{N}$ defined by (\ref{NTMaxVar}) must be used.